wohshon/wohshon.github.io/_posts/2020-11-04-infinispan-springboot-client.markdown

 #### Running the app

-Some things to take note:
+Some pre-reqs to take care of:

 1. You have access to a cluster.
 2. Ensure your Hot Rod client properties are configured with the correct settings according to your environment.
 Refer to the previous section.